wcAlex/ai_basics/README.md

 # ai_basics
-Practice on some basic ai concepts &amp; algorithm
+Practice on some basic ai concepts &amp; algorithms